|

 After: vault lights |

-In 1834, E. Rockwell patented a round iron plate with a single mammoth
+In 1834, Edward Rockwell patented a round iron plate

-bulls-eye lens, but Hyatt later complained in his own patent application,
+with a single large lens, but Hyatt later complained in his own patent

-iron plate set with numerous small, tougher bulls-eye lenses, protected
+an illuminated iron plate set with numerous small, tougher bulls-eye lenses,

-with protruding iron knobs.
-His Hyatt Lights worked well and were
+protected with protruding iron knobs.
+His Hyatt Lights worked well

-a hit; they made him a rich man.
-From the 1850s on, Hyatt spent much of
+and were a hit; they made him a rich man.
+From the 1850s on, Hyatt spent

 Edward Hayward's idea was to use a semi-prism shape instead: "...the